Niagara Scenic Parkway: History

-Proposals for a limited-access highway to connect downtown Niagara Falls with the proposed Niagara Thruway, a spur of the New York State Thruway, surfaced by the 1950s.
+Proposals for a freeway to connect downtown Niagara Falls with the proposed Niagara Thruway, a spur of the New York State Thruway, surfaced by the 1950s.
 The general routing of the highway would begin at the Rainbow Bridge in downtown and parallel NY 384 on its north side to the North Grand Island Bridge, where it would turn south to meet the northern terminus of the Niagara Thruway.
 However, by the 1960s, a new alignment along the bank of the Niagara River and through the Niagara Falls State Park was selected instead.
 Two portions of the "Niagara Parkway", as it was then known, were completed by 1962.
 The first extended from the Niagara Thruway (Interstate 190) to the Rainbow Bridge.
 Another, representing a northward extension of the parkway, was open along the Niagara Gorge's eastern edge from Niagara Avenue to U.S. Route 104 in Lewiston.
 At the time, the sections from the Rainbow Bridge to Niagara Street and US 104 to Ridge Road in Lewiston were under construction.
 Both were open to traffic by 1964.
 An extension of the parkway, formerly named the "Robert Moses State Parkway" after public works developer Robert Moses, now named the Niagara Scenic Parkway, north to NY 18 in Porter was completed by 1968.
 A spur to Fort Niagara was built as part of the extension.

-The Niagara Scenic Parkway was to have been part of a vast network of limited-access highways in the Buffalo area.
+The Niagara Scenic Parkway was to have been part of a vast network of freeways in the Buffalo area.
 Under the 1971 Regional Highway Plan for the Buffalo–Niagara Falls area, the parkway would have been paralleled by a westward extension of the LaSalle Expressway, which would have extended from the Rainbow Bridge to I-190 along the proposed routing shown on maps 20 years before.
 Farther north, the northern end of the Niagara Scenic Parkway in Porter would have linked to a western extension of the Lake Ontario State Parkway.
 Neither proposal ever came to fruition.